-Psychiatrists are medical doctors who specialise in mental health.
+- Psychiatrists are medical doctors who specialize in mental health.
 Psychiatrists may diagnose, prescribe medications and provide psychotherapy for people with a mental illness.
 A family doctor’s referral is usually required for psychiatric assessment and therapy.

 Healthy lifestyle choices can improve our mental health, but they should not be used as a substitute for a doctor or other professional diagnosis or treatment.
 Many people find a combination of strategies most helpful.

-Dietician or Naturopathic Medicine.
-Nutritional counselling can provide education on healthy food choices and a balanced diet to improve overall health, including mental health.
+- Dietitian or naturopathic medicine: Nutritional counselling can provide education on healthy food choices and a balanced diet to improve overall health, including mental health.
 Naturopathic practice emphasizes the body’s potential to heal itself and focuses on prevention and balance.
 Practitioners can provide options and education about natural ways to heal the body.

-Meditation.
-Some people find meditation helps with stress relief and improved focus.
-Mindfulness meditation (focusing on the present, not allowing the mind to wander) has been found to be very helpful for people who experience a variety of mental illnesses.
+- Meditation: Some people find meditation helps with stress relief and improved focus.
+Mindfulness meditation (focusing on the present, not allowing the mind to wander) has been found to be very helpful for all individuals, particularly in times of stress.